-The individual standing position course of fire consists of three 20-shot record stages.
+The individual standing position course of fire consists of three 20-shot record stages, when fired on paper targets.
 If electronic targets are used, the 60-shot events may be fired without changeover periods.
 A Final may be added to the individual event (3X20 plus Standard or Start-from-Zero Final, also see Rule 10.0, Finals).